-Campuses: Levelland Campus and Reese Campus
+Campuses: Levelland Campus, Reese Campus, Byron Martin ATC Lubbock Campus

-Textbook: College Mathematics for Business, Economics, Life Sciences, and Social Sciences, 12th Edition, Barnett, Ziegler, and Byleen, Prentice Hall, 2011.
-ISBN-10: 0-321-61400-3, ISBN-13: 978-0-321-61400-1
+Textbook: College Mathematics for Business, Economics, Life Sciences, and Social Sciences, 13th Edition, Barnett, Ziegler, and Byleen, Pearson Education, 2015.
+ISBN-10: 0-321-94551-4, ISBN-13: 978-0-321-94551-8

-- Supplies (computer access/software/art material/camera/instrument): Calculator with log, ln, and e^x.
+- Supplies (computer access/software/art material/camera/instrument): Graphing calculator: TI-86 or lower.
 This course may include online supplemental instruction.
-Consult your instructor's course information sheet. - Course Description (from the catalog): This course covers basic algebraic operations, quadratics, theory of equations, elementary probability, elementary differential and integral calculus. - Course Description (from the catalog): Topics include inequalities, progressions, relations, functions, systems of equations, matrices, linear programming, compound interest and annuities. - Course Purpose/Rationale/Goal (what some may call objectives): The purpose/rationale/goal of this course is to introduce students to the fundamental principles in business mathematics including functions, systems of equations, linear programming, and financial math and to prepare students to study Mathematical Analysis II. - Course Requirements: To maximize the potential to complete this course, a student should attend all class meetings, complete all homework assignments and examinations including final projects and/or examinations.
+Consult your instructor's course information sheet. - Course Specific Instructions (internet go to Blackboard site etc.): There are video tapes of many topics available in the room M116 in the math building at the Levelland campus.
+These tapes can be viewed in the lab, or checked out and taken home for viewing.
+Video information is also available online through various websites. - Course Description (from the catalog): Topics include inequalities, progressions, relations, functions, systems of equations, matrices, linear programming, compound interest and annuities. - Course Purpose/Rationale/Goal (what some may call objectives): The purpose/rationale/goal of this course is to introduce students to the fundamental principles in business mathematics including functions, systems of equations, linear programming, and financial math and to prepare students to study Mathematical Analysis II. - Course Requirements: To maximize the potential to complete this course, a student should attend all class meetings, complete all homework assignments and examinations including final projects and/or examinations.